Samsung joins Microsoft’s VR parade with its new high-end headset for Windows 10

 - Samsung HMD Odyssey

-Pre-orders for this first slate of Mixed Reality headsets starts today.
+Pre-orders for this first slate of mixed reality headsets starts today.

 0